TBeijen/tbnl-hugo/content/post/2023-02-01-hackathon-hosting-nunl-on-leafcloud.md

 I would encourage any-one remotely into multi-cloud and sustainability to take a look at LeafCloud.
 Making an impact requires taking steps.
 Hopefully this blog-post shows that making the biggest impact might not even require the biggest of steps.

+Thanks go to LeafCloud for great assistance during this hackathon!

 [^footnote_multicloud_identity]: Besides probably a number of vendors wanting to solve the multi-cloud identity problem.
 Not in scope for a POC.
 [^footnote_iam]: Admitted: Doing somewhat uncommon things with IAM is unlikely to cause any sighs of relief at all.
+[^footnote_az]: Are you 100% sure your multi-AZ setup can handle AZ-failures?
+Do you test it?